FOSSBilling/Extension-Directory-New/README.md

 ## Running a dev instance

-1. Ensure you have the necessary composer packages installed by doing `composer install` from the root directory
+1. Ensure you have the necessary composer packages installed by doing `composer install` from the root directory.
-2. Move to the `src` directory by doing `cd src`
-3. Start the dev server by doing `php -S localhost:8000`
+3. Start the dev server by doing `php -S localhost:8000` from within the `src` directory.

-### Changing the enviroment variables
+### Changing the environment variables

 1. Make a copy of the `.env` file and rename it to `.env.local`
-2. Open the `.env.local` and edit it to apply your chagnes.
-This fill will be ignored by the version control and can be used to overwrite the default options.
+2. Open the `.env.local` and edit it to apply your changes.
+This file will be ignored by the version control and can be used to overwrite the default options.

+## Adding or updating an extension

+### Considerations before adding an extension

+- Your module's readme is expected to be written with markdown and any HTML in your module's readme will be automatically stripped as a safety precaution.

+### Adding

+TODO, but for now you can find it under `src/Library/Extensions` and add one.

+### Updating

+TODO, but for now you can find it under `src/Library/Extensions` and update it.

-## Adding a new extension or author
+## Adding or updating an author

-- All extensions are stored under `src/Library/Extensions`.
-- All authors are stored under `src/Library/Authors`.
+### Adding

+1. Install the composer dependencies from within the root directory by performing `composer install`
+2. Move to the `src` directory.
+3. Use `php console.php add-author` and then follow the on-screen steps to add a new author.

+### Updating

+TODO, but for now you can find it under `src/Library/Authors` and update it.

 ## License
 Each module is licensed under the terms set by the author.
 Please see the `LICENSE` file in each module for more information.